amanganiello90/short-url-microservice-codecamp/README.md

 https://www.google.com/
 ```

-N.B it is used a mLab mongodb database. there are this env variables:
+N.B it is used a mLab mongodb database.
+There are these env variables:

 ```
 MONGOLAB_URI=mongodb://test:test@ds038547.mlab.com:38547/url-shortener